qnx-ports/build-files/README.md

 # Build Files for QNX Ports

-This repository provides **QNX-specific build files** required to build various ports and projects.
+This repository provides QNX-specific build files required to build various ports and projects.

-## Structure
+**Each QNX port has its own sub-directory under the `ports/` directory.**

-- Each QNX port has its own sub-directory under the `ports/` directory.
+**For build instructions, refer to the `README.md` file located in the sub-directory of the specific port.**

-- For detailed build instructions, refer to the `README.md` file located in the sub-directory of the specific port.
+Some open-source projects build without requiring modifications, so they don’t have a dedicated fork at https://github.com/qnx-ports/.

 ## Building the Ports